guardian/frontend/docs/commercial-components.md

 - Render that component in a standard template (Ie. manage the html/css/js)
 - Target that component at an audience.

-This allows the commercial teams to specialise in the data the drives the component and the frontend team to specialise in the delivery of that to the user.
+This allows the commercial teams to specialise in the data that drives the component and the frontend team to specialise in the delivery of that to the user.